Our legal advisers. From the left: Robin, Charlotte, Gustaf, Karolin, Iwona, Magnus and Fanny.

 If you have documentation/written proof to send to us, you can file your complaint via our complaint form or via e-mail.

 Contact us by phone

 You are, of course, welcome to contact us on during our telephone hours.
 However, we want to alert you that the telephone queues are long at times.
-We have recently changed telephone system and that has caused some disruptions.
-We apologise for this, and we hope that it will work smoothly shortly.

 Call ECC Sweden